For the latest complete Layout Guide, click here: NNGC Layout Tour Guide, updated 8/6/2019 (6.5MB PDF file)

 My Mill Valley Lumber Co.
 Railroad is an On3 freelance lumber logging somewhere in northern California in the late 19th century.
 It tells the story of logging the big trees, from the woods to the mill, using a variety of geared locomotives and light steam rod engines.
 Pretty much everything (except the locomotives) is scratch built.
 Control is battery/rc/tsunami.
 I also am presently working on a new layout in a somewhat larger space that represents the South Pacific Coast Railroad, also in the late 19th century.
 Track is in and running (battery/rc tsunami).
 Equipment and structures are all scratch built and most is built following Carter Brother's practices and plans.

-Rogue River Railroad, by Gene Myers
+Rogue River Railroad, by Gene and Bev Myers

-D&RGW, CA Div, HOn3, by Tom Peterman
+D&RGW, CA Div, HOn3, by Tom and Darlene Peterman

 Hetch Hetchy Railroad, by Steve Redeker